Marine Cryptologic Support Battalion

 The Marine Cryptologic Support Battalion (MCSB) is a Marine Corps Intelligence battalion of the United States Marine Corps.
 The battalion headquarters are located in Fort George G. Meade, Maryland.
+In 2022 MCSB was re-subordinated to the Marine Corps Information Command (MARCOR INFOCOM), which was established on 1 October 2022..
+Creation of MARFOR INFOCOM was directed by the Commandant of the Marine Corps in the May 2022 Annual Update to Force Design 2030.

 Mission

 The battalion's stated purpose is "to enable and execute Signals Intelligence, Information Assurance and National-Tactical Integration activities in order to satisfy NSA/CSS, Marine Air-Ground Task Force and joint force intelligence requirements."

 Organization

 The Marine Cryptologic Support Battalion headquarters are located in Fort Meade, Maryland.
 The MCSB has seven companies, five of which are based in the contiguous United States, one in Hawaii, and one in England.